-A little ragged, maybe, but not bad for 40 years.
+Not bad for 40 years.

 What you want, you can mostly get.

 No, you're not hallucinating.
-Havan is a home furnishings chain, and so there's a scattering of Lady Liberties around Brazil.
+Havan is a home furnishings chain, and there's a scattering of Lady Liberties around Brazil.
 Still, this is the most remote of the lot, and it can be a bit of a shock, especially because there really is an air of freedom in this pioneer fringe.

 Security is always an issue for the prosperous in Brazil.
 In this case, at least, part of the "wall" is glass.
 Downright sociable.